 If you’re facing a homicide charge, the prosecutor may try to elevate it from manslaughter to murder using the implied malice rule.
 They shouldn’t be able to get away with charging you with something you’re not guilty of.

-California homicide lawyers Simmrin Law Group can help.
+California homicide lawyers from Simmrin Law Group can help.
 We have years of experience helping people with criminal charges, and we know how to deal with tricky prosecutors.
-With our help, you could be able to keep your charge at a reasonable level.
+With our help, you can keep your charge at a reasonable level.

 We offer free consultations, so there’s no risk in at least talking to us about your situation.
 Call us or contact us online to get started.